 Fail (U), Pass (G), Pass with distinction (VG)

 The Department Board

 A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-Also required is (1) 90 credits in peace and conflict studies, or 90 credits in a related relevant discipline and at least 30 credits in peace and conflict studies or the equivalent and (2) Causes of War, 15 credits, Methods I, 7,5 credits, and Methods II (7.5 credits) or Methods II Advanced (7.5 credits) within the Master's Programme in Peace and Conflict Studies.
+Also required is (1) 90 credits in peace and conflict studies, or 90 credits in a related relevant discipline and at least 30 credits in peace and conflict studies or the equivalent and (2) Causes of War (15 credits), Methods I (7.5 credits) and Methods II (7.5 credits) or Methods II Advanced (7.5 credits) within the Master's Programme in Peace and Conflict Studies.

-To receive a grade of pass for this course, the student is expected to independently position their thesis within the standards of the research field within a given time frame with regard to the following components central to the competent execution of scientific research:
+To receive a grade of pass for this course, the student is expected to independently write their thesis within the standards of the research field within a given time frame.
+The following components central to the competent execution of scientific research shall be included:

 Problem: why is the problem important to study; what is the aim of the thesis in relation to previous research, with a focus on the contribution to the research field.

 Theoretical framework: how to independently develop a theoretical frame of reference; how are the key concepts defined; deriving testable implications (research question, hypotheses) from the study's theoretical framework.